irisnet/irishub/docs/get-started/Join-the-Testnet.md

 ## Fuxi  Testnet

-Fuxi testnet is used for testing irishub.
+The Fuxi testnet is used to provide a stable test environment for developers such as third-party wallets, browsers and other applications.

 ## How to Use Fuxi Testnet